Yaskawa-Global/motoros2/README.md

  1. touch `[Setup]`→`[Function Enable]`
  1. navigate to `SAVE DATA CRC CHECK FUNC (FSU)`
  1. set this feature to `VALID`

+## Building from source

+Downloading and installing the binaries hosted on this repository as shown in the instructions above is the easiest way to run MotoROS2, and it is the recommended method.
+But if you would like to modify the behavior or feature set of MotoROS2 yourself, you will have to build from source.
+Please refer to [doc/Building from source](doc/build_from_source.md) for instructions on how to do so.

 ## Example INFORM jobs